-Appendix 1

-School: Permission for intimate care
+Permission for intimate care

 Child

 Date of Birth:

 Address:

 Parent/guardian name(s):

-I/we give permission for the assistance detailed overleaf to be provided to my/our child, and will advise the school of any change that may affect this provision.
+e assistance detailed overleaf to be provided to my/our child and o change that may affect this provision.

 Signed:

 I, the child, give permission for the assistance detailed overleaf to be provided to me.

 Signed: